giomhern/wants/README.md

 ## Quick Dependency Setup

-This is an app built with TypeScript and React Native, so we do need a couple of dependencies to get it up locally.
+This is an app built with TypeScript and React Native, so we do need a couple of dependencies to set it up locally.
 Below you can find the following commands to get started.
 ```
 npx expo install -- --save-dev prettier eslint-config-prettier
 eslint-plugin-prettier eslint-plugin-react-native